tdh8316/DSPython/README.md

+# Attention
+Project is being reimplemented from scratch...

 # Warning
 This project is in the initial stage now and probably not do what you want.
 You can browse the [tests](https://github.com/tdh8316/dsp/tree/master/tests) directory to see upstream working, or [example](https://github.com/tdh8316/dsp/tree/master/examples) directory to learn DSP.